British 90s nostalgia and shite

 Alpine Bobsleigh

-There was this ride where children zoom down a concrete chute at 40 km/h in plastic bobsleighs.
+The Alpine Bobsleigh was a ride at Alton Towers where children zoom down a concrete chute at 40 km/h in plastic bobsleighs, which sounds entirely safe.

 Alton Towers bobsleigh 2 Alton Towers bobsleigh

-According to towersstreet.com, it opened in 1979, before the park even existed, so this was the park's first thrill ride.
+According to towersstreet.com, it opened in 1979, before the park even existed, so was Alton Towers actually built around a deadly concrete bobsleigh ride?

 By the way, I got those pictures from a 1981 advert of Alton Towers: